Rule Evaluation in Depth

 Homoglyph Evaluation (

-)This rule evaluation engine attempts to detect malicious Unicode sequences as described in the Trojan Source attack.
+homoglyph)This rule evaluation engine attempts to detect malicious Unicode sequences as described in the Trojan Source attack.
 The homoglyphs evaluator can detect two different types of attack:

-: mixing identical-appearance characters from different alphabets (for example, to use two variables with seemingly-identical names)
+invisible_characters: using byte order characters to attempt to confusingly display characters and commentsmixed_scripts: mixing identical-appearance characters from different alphabets (for example, to use two variables with seemingly-identical names)

 The

-evaluator only operates in apull_request
+homoglyphevaluator only operates in apull_requestcontext using afulldiff.

 The evaluation engine determines if the rule passes, fails or should be skipped (for example, because the resource is not the correct type).
 If rule passes or is skipped, the entity is compliant with the profile, and no further evaluation is done.
 If the rule evaluation fails and remediation or alerting is enabled, output data from the rule evalution may be passed to the following steps.